Ericthestein/AddressEye-Twitter-Bot/README.md

 Depending on the `RUN_MODE` you choose, you may not need all of the keys specified.

+## Challenges

+The most challenging aspect of developing AddressEye was subscribing to Twitter's Account Activity API webhook for instantaneous mention alerts and replies.
+Although the bot was functional when run from the `INTERVAL` mode, a maximum delay of 60 seconds between being mentioned and replying was possible.
+To avoid this, the API running the bot would have to be alerted immediately after the bot was mentioned.
+However, setting up such alerts was not entirely straightforward at first.
+The following realizations helped me along the way:
+1) an [Account Activity API Dev Environment](https://developer.twitter.com/en/account/environments) is necessary to use this feature.
+When setting it up, take note of the Dev environment label you provide.
+This corresponds with the `TWITTER_ENV_NAME` environment variable in the `docker run` command above.
+2) after giving your Twitter bot Read, Write, and Direct Messages permissions, you must regenerate your authentication tokens for the change to take effect
+3) a CRC GET endpoint must be set up for Twitter to authorize access to the Account Activity API for your bot.
+For an example of this with FastAPI, see [the twitter_challenge_response_check function of this file](app/main.py).
+4) after setting up the CRC GET endpoint and the POST endpoint that consumes Twitter's alerts [(on_twitter_event in this case)](app/main.py), which should have the same path (/webhook in this case), you must send a POST request to Twitter to initiate the CRC check and subsequent alerts.
+In this repository, the REGISTER `RUN_MODE` handles this process in [entry.py](app/entry.py).

 ## Built With

 AddressEye was developed using: